Identifying a package of services for vision impaired customers 106-01030010

 Eligibility and obligations

-Services Australia must ensure that customers are aware of their eligibility for payments or services, and obligations.
-This includes informing them of the types of assistance and choices available to them, and the types of referrals that can be made in order to meet their individual requirements.
+Services Australia must support customers to be aware of their eligibility for payments or services, and obligations.
+This includes informing them of the types of assistance and choices available to them, and the types of referrals that can be made to meet their individual requirements.

 Tailored service offers

-By presenting customers with an individually tailored service offer, Services Australia is able to provide customers with a selection of products and services that have been put together in response to the customer's current life situation and delivered in a way that meets their needs and expectations.
-The ability to deliver a tailored package of services to our customers underpins our commitment to the Service Delivery Model.
+By presenting customers with an individually tailored service offer, Services Australia can provide customers with a selection of products and services that have been put together in response to the customer's current life situation and delivered in a way that meets their needs and expectations.

 Examples of services available to customers who are blind